Illimag/dominos-app-visually-impaired/README.md

-# Dominos App for the Personas Limitation Spectrum for the Visually Impaired.
+# Dominos App for the Visually Impaired.

+Based on the Personas Limitation Spectrum from the Inclusive Design Methodology.

 ## Visual Overview